Pervaz-Hussain/Travel-Agent-AI/README.md

 MIT License – Free to use and modify for educational or non-commercial use.

 🌐 Acknowledgments
-Google GenAI Studio
+Google AI Studio

 Kaggle Notebooks

 ChromaDB

-💡 This project can also be bundled as a downloadable zip or deployed to GitHub directly from Colab/Kaggle using GitHub CLI.
+💡 This project can also be bundled as a downloadable zip or deployed to GitHub directly from Kaggle using GitHub CLI.